5 Fun Tips for a Simple Christmas Focused on Christ

 Here are five tips on how to celebrate Christmas with friends and family to enjoy a simple Christmas that honors the birth of Christ:

-#1 For a Simple Christmas Read the Story of Jesus’ Birth
+#1 A Simple Christmas: Read the Story of Jesus’ Birth

-When our kids were young, on Christmas Eve we would sit together using animated voices and stuffed animals to tell the story.
+When our kids were young, on Christmas Eve, we would sit together and use animated voices and stuffed animals to tell the story.

-We love to read from Luke but the story of Christmas is also in the book of Matthew.
+We love to read from the book of Luke, but the story can also be found in the book of Matthew.

 My friend Ann says her family does not open one gift until the cinnamon rolls are in the oven and the story of Jesus’ birth is read from the Bible.

-#2 For a Simple Christmas Have a Birthday Party for Jesus
+#2 A Simple Christmas: Have a Birthday Party for Jesus

 A birthday party for Jesus continues to remind us why we celebrate the holidays and keeps the focus on a simple Christmas.

-#3 For a Simple Christmas Make Christmas Morning Exciting
+#3 A Simple Christmas: Make Christmas Morning Exciting

 Our kids would sit outside our bedroom waiting for the designated time they were allowed to wake us up.

-Everyone has to wait to open gifts because it is a family activity and we learn to share, be patient, and be happy for each other.
+Everyone has to wait because the opening of gifts is a family activity where we learn to share, be patient, and be happy for each other.

 Although we were conscious of a gift guideline, we worked to make gifts fair but still a fun part of the day.

-The number of gifts does not have to dictate the experience to the point that it becomes stressful.
+The number of gifts does not have to dictate the experience to the point of stress.

-Gifts can be grouped or even reduced if a big gift is involved.
+Gifts can be grouped or even reduced if a significant gift is involved.

-A particular number of gifts is not a hard rule in our home (although we do stay in the 3-4 range), but serves to keep the focus on quality and not quantity.
+A specific number of gifts is not a hard-and-fast rule in our home (although we do stay in the 3-4 range), but it helps keep the focus on quality rather than quantity.

 My friend Shelly says Christmas morning is a special time.
 Someone in the family runs to the nativity scene and turns baby Jesus over, and the celebration that Jesus is alive begins.
 Christmas morning is still one of their favorite times.

-#4 For a Simple Christmas Have Family Sharing Time
+#4 A Simple Christmas: Have Family Sharing Time

 To keep the emphasis on Christ and a simple Christmas, we have joined with another family and put on a live nativity.